plu5/retype/README.rst

 #.
 Get a local copy of this repository: either clone it or download and extract `ZIP of latest <https://github.com/plu5/retype/archive/main.zip>`_
 #.
 Install the `dependencies`_ [``pip3 install -r requirements.txt``]
 #.
 Install ``pyinstaller`` and ``setuptools`` [``pip3 install pyinstaller setuptools``]
 #.
-Run ``python setup.py b`` and help text will print with the build options you can use.
-For example, ``python setup.py b -k onedir`` will build retype with pyinstaller in onedir mode.
+Run ``python3 setup.py b`` and help text will print with the build options you can use.
+For example, ``python3 setup.py b -k onedir`` will build retype with pyinstaller in onedir mode.

 The output will be in ``/dist``.